Aethylred/puppet-puppetdashboard/README.md

 }
 ```

+## Troubleshooting

+Make sure the installed Ruby, Ruby development libraries, and Rubygems are all compatible.
+Using a [module to manage Ruby](https://github.com/puppetlabs/puppetlabs-ruby) is recommended.

 ## To Do

 * Secure access to Puppet Dashboard via HTTPS, ideally this should still allow read-only access via HTTP.